fs-mar24-kyrylos-witnesses/phone-catalog/README.md

 ## Usage

 The Phone Catalog application has both frontend and backend parts.
-The backend, built using Node.js, manages phone data, user authentication, and other functionalities.
+The backend, built using Node.js, manages phone data and other functionalities.

 ### Features